-Pelham Primary School in London have been working with us since 2014.
+Pelham Primary School in Wimbledon have been working with us since 2014, building essential skills from Nursery all the way to Year 6.
 We spoke to Emma Greer, Deputy Head Teacher at Pelham Primary, to get her perspective on the importance of building essential skills.

 Teaching effective strategies for skills like Teamwork and Creativity with primary students can be tricky.
 Teachers overwhelmingly agree that schools need to be doing more to teach them explicitly, but it can be difficult to know where to start.
 That’s where the Skills Builder Framework comes in.
 It helps to keep it simple by making sure everyone is on the same page about what’s being learned.